UserFooBar/UserFooBar/README.md

 ### Welcome to my Github Page
-### I love Networking, tinkering with Linux and Computer Hardware.
+### I love tinkering with Linux and Computer Hardware.
 ### Ty for visiting my github page !